 • Objecting to, and requesting that we restrict, our processing of your personal information in certain circumstances.

-• In some circumstances, receiving some personal information in a structured, commonly used and machine-readable format and/or requesting that we transmit those information to a third party where this is technically feasible.
+• In some circumstances, receiving some personal information in a structured, commonly used and machine-readable format and/or requesting that we transmit the information to a third party where this is technically feasible.
 Please note that this right only applies to personal information which you have provided to us.

 • Withdrawing your consent, although in certain circumstances it may be lawful for us to continue processing without your consent if we have another legitimate reason (other than consent) for doing so.